-Benchmark Indicator Description/Comments Number of sources identified or eliminated Outfall inspections were conducted on approximately 20% of the identified outfalls; there were 0 illicit discharges identified during the reporting period.
+Benchmark Indicator Description/Comments Number of sources identified or eliminated Outfall inspections were conducted on approximately 20% of the drainage area; there were 0 illicit discharges identified during the reporting period.
 Number of education materials developed 2 types of brochures, 1 flyer, and a stormwater quality website that address bacteria sources were developed and made available

-The permittee assesses progress in achieving benchmarks and determining the effectiveness of BMPs by evaluating program implementation measures.
-The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or eliminated, number of public education materials developed, and results of outfall inspection activities.
-After review, the permittee maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believes the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark value.
+The permittees assess progress in achieving benchmarks and determining the effectiveness of BMPs by evaluating program implementation measures.
+The following indicators are utilized to assess progress towards the benchmark(s): the number of illicit discharge sources identified or eliminated, number of public education materials developed, number of sanitary sewer improvement projects, and results of outfall inspection activities.
+After review, the permittees have maintained 100% compliance with the measurable goals and implementation schedule established in their SWMP and believe the continued implementation of these focused BMPs will continue to make progress towards the desired benchmark value.